Bharathkumaranumula/Dynamic-Analysis-of-high-speed-elevator/README.md

 - Inertia of the car, counterweight, and traction wheel
 - Uneven rope tension and time-varying rope length

-Vertical vibrations are particularly severe during emergency braking conditions.
+Vertical vibrations are particularly severe during transient events such as emergency braking.

 ### Modeling Approach
 A **3-DOF lumped mass model** is used, consisting of: